Watch ITV News Anglia's Stuart Leithes report

-An 8-year-old's managed to get top marks in his maths GCSE after being self-taught during lockdown.
+An eight-year-old boy has managed to get top marks in his maths GCSE after being self-taught during lockdown.

-Kautilya Katariya has also passed a number of computer programming courses run by IBM and at the age of 6 he was named 'youngest computer programmer' by the Guinness World Records organisation .
+Kautilya Katariya has also passed several computer programming courses run by IBM and at the age of six he was named "Youngest computer programmer" by the Guinness World Records organisation .

-Now the youngster, who attends Wootton Park School in Northampton, been given the highest possible grade, a 9, in his maths GCSE.
+The youngster, who attends Wootton Park School in Northampton, earned the highest possible grade, a 9, in his Maths GCSE.

 "So whatever he does, he was totally into it."